Collaborative Talent Development Community of Practice

 A full archive of our previous events can be found below.

-Do you want to know more about university / industry engagement RPL Talent Development in the Screen Sector?
+Want to know more about university / industry engagement, RPL, and Talent Development innovations in the Screen Sector?

 Guest Speakers